 Patellofemoral syndrome is a common cause of knee pain.
 It generally presents as anterior knee pain, or pain in the front of the knee.
-Patellofemoral syndrome is a problem with the tracking of the kneecap within the knee.
-Essentially, here’s a knee, and this the patella of the knee cap.
-And there’s a groove in which the knee cap is supposed to glide as one goes through life bending, flexing, walking, and sitting.
-When the knee cap doesn’t track in that groove properly, you can get some friction and some inflammation on the bottom of the knee cap that can lead to a little knee arthritis, chondromalacia patella, some irritation of the knee cap, and that can be painful.
-Typically, it’s going to present as pain in the front of the knee.
+Patellofemoral syndrome is a problem of the tracking of the kneecap within the knee.
+Essentially, here’s a knee, this the patella of the knee cap.
+And there’s a groove in which the knee cap is supposed to glide as one goes through life bending, and flexing, and walking, and sitting.
+When the knee cap doesn’t track in that groove properly, you can get some friction, some inflammation on the bottom of the knee cap that can lead to just inflammation or a little knee arthritis, chondromalacia patella, some irritation of the knee cap, and that can be painful.

-Patellofemoral syndrome is primarily a biomechanical problem, so that way you go about treating it is by addressing the biomechanics.
+Patellofemoral syndrome is primarily a biomechanical problem.
+So the way you go about treating it, often, is by addressing the biomechanics.
 Typically this means stretching the hip flexor, stretching the iliotibial band, which comes down the outside of the leg and attaches down at the bottom of the knee and can pull the knee cap to the side.